freihype/products/projects/industrial-injector/clamping-mechanism/ReadMe.md

   There is potential for existing Tensorflow machine learning tools to be copy/pasted and adapted for this application, as youtube hero [Suraj Raval](https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A) has done here to [build an automated trading bot](https://www.youtube.com/watch?v=HhqhFbwiaig)

+  The flow of the optimisation algorithm is described in the above paper as follows:

+ Step 1.
+Input the machine specifications and constraints.
+The specifications, given in Table 1, include the mold-opening stroke Am, the offset h of slider A, the maximal clamping force F, the radii RO, RA, RB, RC and RD of the pin joints, the friction coefficient l, the tie bar length L, the cross-sectional area A, and the elastic modulus E. The constraints on FM and /o are specified as ranges, based on reasonable dimensions of the clamping hydraulic cylinder and the initial speed of the moldclosing.
+The ranges are determined empirically, and their constraining equations are generally given as follows.
+FMmin 6 FM 6 FMmax; ð28Þ
+/min 6 /o 6 /max; ð29Þ

+where FM ranges from 19 to 23 and /c ranges from 18 to 24.

+ Step 2.
+Generate an initial population and evaluate the goal function.
+A binary population is generated randomly.
+It must be transferred into real numbers before the goal function is calculated.
+In this work, the population size is 40 and the number of generations is 10.
+All phenotypes of the population are used to calculate the goal function given as follows.
+GF ¼ Min
+Kvmax
+Kvmin
+ R
+Kv
+ 2
+þ ðKd  K
+dÞ2
+" #
+; ð30Þ
+where Kvmax and Kvmin are calculated using Eq.
+(8) and represent the local maximum and the local minimum in the Kv curve, respectively.
+The ratio Kvmax/Kvmin represents the smoothness of the motion of the platen.
+K d is the desired value of the stroke ratio Kd in Eq.
+(7) and R
+Kv is the desired ratio of Kvmax to Kvmin.
+An R
+Kv value of close to 1 indicates the smooth motion of the moving platen.
+The goal function in Eq.
+(30) minimizes the errors in the stroke ratio and speed ratio with respect from the respective desired values; their weightings are equal.
+The goal function is an important performance index or life index, and determines whether the chromosome can continue to exist or is eliminated in the evolutionary process.

+ Step 3.
+Perform coding and decoding.
+Binary encoding is the most common, mainly because first works about GA used this type of encoding.
+In binary encoding every chromosome is a string of bits, 0 or 1.
+Binary encoding gives many possible chromosomes even with a small number of alleles.
+On the other hand, this encoding is often not natural for many problems and sometimes corrections must be made after crossover and/or mutation.
+When the GA is used to solve the problem, each searching range must be coded as a binary string to enable the reproduction, crossover and mutation of chromosomes, and then the binary string is decoded as a real number to calculate the goal function.
+In this work, the length of every chromosome is 50.

+ Step 4.
+Perform reproduction.
+In the GA, roulette wheel selection is applied as the method of reproduction.
+The chromosome is reproduced in the next generation based on the value of its goal function.
+A greater value of the goal function corresponds to a larger area of the roulette wheel associated with the chromosome, and a greater probability of reproduction of the chromosome.

+ Step 5.
+Perform crossover.
+These two chromosomes, which are randomly selected from the reproduced chromosomes, exchange their genes with each other.
+In this study, double-point crossover is adopted, and the initial crossover rate is set to 0.8.
+When the crossover rate increases to 0.95, the values of the goal functions remain constant in the subsequent 20 generations.
+The crossover rate becomes 0.8 when the value of the goal function is changing.

+ Step 6.
+Perform mutation.
+Mutation is a process by which a binary population is randomly and the characteristic, which is the selected binary population, is randomly changed from 0 to 1, or from 1 to 0.
+In a manner similar to the crossover rate, the mutation rate is set to 0.05 initially.
+The rate rises to 0.1 after the values of the goal functions have not changed for 20 generations, and are returned to 0.05 when the goal function value change.
+This process is intended to yield a local solution.

+ Step 7.
+Define the stopping rule.
+Since the GA follows the uninterrupted competition and propagation unless a stopping rule is activated, a stopping rule terminates the calculation when the goal function is less than 104.
+If the stopping rule is not satisfied, repeat Step 3.